NYU-RTS/rag-forc-2025/presentation/slides.md

 The most popular search algorithm is "BM25" which represents document chunks as bag of (important) words, completely ignoring the order of words.

-Commonly occuring words like "the", "a", "their", etc are removed as they do not differentiate document chunks.
+Commonly occurring words like "the", "a", "their", etc are removed as they do not differentiate document chunks.

 Documents and queries are stored as "sparse" vectors (vectors filled mostly with zeros, the non-zeros indicate which parts of the vocabulary are present).